-- Interleaved 2 of 5 Minimum Label Length sets the minimum label length required for I 2/5 labels (not including the check character).
-This feature is provided to ignore small label segments, reducing the possibility that a portion of a good label is incorrectly seen as an entire label. - Variable Length if you select variable length, the scanner will recognize labels with an even number of digits between 04 and 50 digits. - Fixed Length if you select fixed length, there are three labels for programming your scanner to read either one or two fixed lengths.
+- Interleaved 2 of 5 Minimum Label Length set the minimum label length required for I 2/5 labels (not including the check character).
+This feature is provided to ignore small label segments, reducing the possibility that a portion of a good label is incorrectly seen as an entire label. - Variable Length If you select variable length, the scanner will recognize labels with an even number of digits between 04 and 50 digits (Note: For IBM Interface the scanner recognizes labels with an even number of digits between 04 and 32). - Fixed Length If you select fixed length, there are three labels for programming your scanner to read either one or two fixed lengths.
 The labels are: - Set First Fixed Length use this label to instruct the scanner that the next two programming labels you scan will define the first fixed label length.
-This setting can be any even number of digits between 04 and 50 digits.
+This setting can be any even number of digits between 02 and 50 digits.
+(Note: For the IBM Interfaces the setting can be any even number of digits between 02 and 32 digits).